 by Paul Sanders

 Now that you have your music collection on your MP3 player, you may also want to enjoy it on your car stereo.
 Wearing headphones in the car can be dangerous and is illegal in a number of states.
 Luckily, it isn't difficult to connect your portable MP3 Player to your car audio system.
 Everyone riding in your vehicle can enjoy your music through your car stereo easily and safely.
-This article describes the top five methods which allow you to enjoy your portable MP3 player through your car stereo.
+These are the top ways to enjoy your portable MP3 player through your car stereo.

-Built-in music player jack.
 Newer cars have an option built into the car audio system that allows you to plug your portable MP3 player directly into an audio jack for the stereo system.
-The audio jack might be on the car's stereo itself, on the dash or in a glove or storage compartment.
-This audio jack may use a USB cable, an RCA/audio cable or both.
+The audio jack might be on the car's stereo itself, on the dash or in a glove, or storage compartment.
+This audio jack may use a USB cable, an RCA/audio cable, or both.
 Consult your vehicle user manual to see if your vehicle has this feature.
-You may even be able to sort through songs, playlists and volume control using buttons on your vehicle console instead of your portable MP3 player control.
+You may even be able to sort through songs, playlists, and volume control using buttons on your vehicle console instead of your portable MP3 player control.